Asymptotic Efficiency of Goodness-of-fit Tests Based on Too-Lin Characterization: Abstract

 \section{Abstract}

-In this paper a class of new goodness-of-fit tests based on a characterization is presented.
+{In this paper a new class of uniformity tests is proposed.
+It is shown that those tests are applicable to the cases of any simple null hypothesis as well as for the composite null hypothesis of rectangular distributions on arbitrary support.
 The asymptotic properties of test statistics are examined.
-The tests are compared with some standard tests as well as some tests based on characterizations.
-For each test the Bahadur efficiencies against some common close alternatives are calculated.
-A class of locally optimal alternatives is found for each test.
-The powers of proposed tests for small sample size are obtained.
+The tests are compared with some standard and some recent uniformity tests.
+For each test the Bahadur efficiencies against some common local alternatives are calculated.
+A class of locally optimal alternatives is found for each proposed test.
+The power study is also provided.
+Some applications in time series analysis are presented.}